c4tom/DreamDevBox/docs/getting-started/prerequisites.rst

 * ``Docker Compose``: 1.16.0+

-Additionally you will require ``git`` in order to clone the devilbox project.
+Additionally you will require ``git`` in order to clone the dreamdevbox project.

 .. seealso::